AJMCoder/Battleboard/README.md

 ## How to play

 Battleships is a classic strategy game whereby the users end goal, is to destroy the hidden ships on the board.
 This project is based on this classic board game and is made purely in Python.
 This version of the game is soley played against the developer, and so the ships placements have been predetermined before the user starts.
+The objective for the user, is to try and guess where the ships are located through entering coordinates, as propted by the console.
+After each attempt, the console will show and mark where the user selected and display either; Miss, Hit or Destroyed.
+A miss is displayed as an 'x', a hit is displayed as an 'o' and when the user destroys the final part of a ship a 'D' is shown, indicating destroyed.
+The user has a total of 3 ships to destroy completely within 20 attempts, otherwise a message of '

 ## Features